Skip to content

 What's Next?

-great for everyone.
-Now, it has to reinvent itself—or else it will become just another utility whirring in the background.
+DevOps changed the world by making IT great for all.
+Now, it has to reimagine itself—if it doesn't, then it becomes another utility buzzing in the background.

 ---